biol5472-uofglasgow/GroupG_Project/README.md

 ### Requirements
 - Python 3.10+ recommended
-- Suggested library; 'gffutils' (optional but recommended); for indexing and querying GFF3
+- 'gffutils' for indexing and querying GFF3
-- Standard library modules as needed; 'argparse'; 'json'; 'csv'; 'logging'